 She was right!
 Everywhere we went at the refuge, they told us to be sure and visit Meers and that no matter how long the line was, it was worth it!

 We pulled up and while the building looks to be about a hundred years old, and the floor had a decided lean to it, all the food is incredibly fresh and wonderful!
 Click HERE to read about it, and then go see for yourself!
+Since our first visit, we always include a stop at Meers, and it still remains a favorite!

 The drive up to the top of Mt.
 Scott was a little scary, but at the summit there is plenty of parking, and an incredible view of Medicine Creek, Lake Elmer Thomas, sailboats on Lake Lawtonka and the valley below!

 Just outside Wichita Mountains, Medicine Park is a little resort community built on Medicine Creek, with restaurants and shopping on the picturesque riverwalk!
 Great for a day or a weekend, there are plenty of lodging options, from bed and breakfast to cabin rentals, many made from Medicine Park’s signature cobblestone.
 Swimming is allowed in the cool waters at the bath area, and kayaks are popular on the south end of the creek.
 During the winter months, the creek is stocked with trout every two weeks, and is a local favorite fishing spot!
-Click HERE to visit their website.

 From Mt.
 Scott, the Lake Elmer Thomas Recreational Area looks like heaven, with a big swim beach, water slides and paddle sports on the 360 acre, no wake lake with year round camping and cabin availability.
-Click HERE to read more, and check their calendar for upcoming events like movies on the beach!

 Lake Lawtonka also sits just below Mt.
 Scott, and is a beautiful lake spotted with white sailboats and water skiers!
 Click HERE to read more about the opportunities on the lake!